probinso/ABC/README.md

 # Introduction

 This talk is an introductary workshop to collaborating in git.
 The `speaker` branch provides administration tools to run manage this talk for a large audience.
-This may be overkill on the order of less than 10, but should scale with little overhead.
+This may be overkill on the order of less than 10, but should scale with little overhead to a large audience.

 The current paired slides are located [here](https://github.com/probinso/introduction-git).